ErrorTzy/writings/archive/My_Papers/TOEFL/TOEFL.md

 **Structure of response**:

 *(Hook sentence)*.
-The reading *(three things that the passage talks about)*.
+The reading presents three *(three things that the passage talks about)* to suggest that .
 Yet, the professor casts doubt on each of these reasons/advantages/...
 First, *(some evidence)*.
-According to the reading, this shows that *(the reading's conclusion)*.
+According to the reading, it shows that *(the reading's conclusion)*.
 But the professor believes this does not follow.
 This is because *(the professor's argument)*
 Second, *(some evidence)*.
 Given this, the passage concludes that *(the passage's conclusion)*.
 The professor, however, thinks this conclusion does not hold for the following reason. *(professor's reason)*
 Third, *(some evidence)*.
 Therefore, the article suggests that *(the core evidence)* indicate(s)*(the passage's conclusion)*.
 Nevertheless, the professor finds this also implausible.
 He/she explains that *(professor's reason)*

-A box of photographic negatives was purchased at a sale years ago.
-The reading  presents three pieces of evidence to suggest that these negatives were created by Ansel Adams.
+....
+The reading presents three ... to suggest that ...
 Yet the professor casts doubt on each of these points.
-First, it is known that Ansel Adams has taken the photo of a pine tree downward a cliff.
-One of the negatives shows that tree.
-According to the reading, this shows that the negatives are taken by Ansel Adams.
+First, ...
+According to the reading, it shows that ....
 But the professor believes this does not follow.
-This is because the pine tree is not just any random tree.
-It is a famous landmark at a national park.
-A lot of photographers have taken the photo of that tree.
+This is because ...
-Second, there are handwritten place names on the negatives, and the handwriting resembles that of Ansel Adams' wife.
-Given this, the passage concludes that, these negatives must have been created by Ansel Adams, and his wife assisted him in his work.
-The professor, however, thinks this does not hold for the following reason.
-There are misspelt place names on the negatives.
-Yet Ansel Adam's wife grew up in that place. it seems unlikely that, she would misspell these names.
+Second, ...
+Given this, the passage concludes that ....
+The professor, however, thinks this conclusion does not hold for the following reason. ....
-Third, Ansel Adams' photography studio is documented to have caught a fire once.
-Therefore, the reading suggests that the fire damage on the negatives indicates they are from Ansel Adams' studio.
+Third, ...
+Therefore, the article suggests x indicates y.
 Nevertheless, the professor finds this also implausible.
-He explains that at that time, negatives were made from dangerous flamables.
-Thus it is common for negatives to be damaged by fire.
+He explains that ...

+The reading presents three ... to suggest that ...
+Yet, the professor casts doubt on each of these points.
+First, ....
+According to the reading, it shows that ...
+But the professor believes this does not follow.
+This is because ...
+Second, ...
+Given this, the passage concludes that ....
+The professor, however, thinks the conclusion does not hold for the following reason.
+Third, ....
+Therefore, the article suggest x indicates y.

 ## Academic writing